MicrosoftDocs/azure-docs/articles/data-explorer/one-click-ingestion-new-table.md

        ![One-click ingestion from storage](media/one-click-ingestion-new-table/from-storage-blob.png)
       * **from file** - select **Browse** to locate the file, or drag the file into the field.
       ![One-click ingestion from file](media/one-click-ingestion-new-table/from-file.png)
-      * **from container** - in the **Link to storage** field, add the [SAS URL](/azure/vs-azure-tools-storage-explorer-blobs#get-the-sas-for-a-blob-container) of the container, and enter the sample size
+      * **from container** - in the **Link to storage** field, add the [SAS URL](/azure/vs-azure-tools-storage-explorer-blobs#get-the-sas-for-a-blob-container) of the container, and optionally enter the sample size
       ![One-click ingestion from container](media/one-click-ingestion-new-table/from-container.png)
       A sample of the data appears.
 If you want to, you can filter it to show only files that begin end with specific characters.
 When you adjust the filters, the preview automatically updates.
       For example, you can filter for all files that begin with the word *data* and end with a *.csv.gz* extension.
       ![One-click ingestion filter](media/one-click-ingestion-new-table/from-container-with-filter.png)
 1. Select **Edit schema** to view and edit your table column configuration.
 The system will select one of the blobs at random and the schema will be generated based on that blob.
+By looking at the name of the source, the service automatically identifies if it is compressed or not.

 ## Edit the schema